hritik2002/Hackathon1_ALTF4/README.md

 > Used React for frontend .

-## Online Coding learning platform
+# video streaming educational site to learn web dev

-# Overview of the project
+## Overview of the project
 ## features
 ### 1)Video section
 ### 2)Online Editor